carnot-technologies/dyno-monitor/README.md

 # Heroku Dyno Monitoring & Alerting

 This project is useful for keeping a tab on heroku dyno errors and performance metrics across your different heroku apps.
-In its final form, the app will contain the following (hopefully):
 This project is aimed towards making the post deployment lifecycle easy and automated for the end users.

 ![Heroku Dyno Management](https://github.com/carnot-technologies/dyno-monitor/blob/master/heroku.png)

+In its final form, the app will (hopefully) contain the following features:

 ### Error Monitoring